 Heli-skiers ski with a guide and are sorted by reservation groups.
 Ability and over all group load weight are taken into consideration.
 Groups who book heli-skiing together will ski together provided the weight considerations (calculated by the pilot) of the flight groups are met.
 Most days there are four plus the guide in each group.
 Helitrax may take up to 20 skiers per day; you may encounter other groups throughout your day.

 Telluride Helitrax flies a Eurocopter A-Star B3-e, the same aircraft used by larger Heli-Skiing Operators for elite and custom tours.

-There are typically 16 seats available per day, although occasionally Helitrax will take up to 20 skiers.
+There are typically 16 seats available per day, although occasionally Helitrax will take up to 24 skiers with two helicopters.
 You will ski in a group of four guests to one guide.
 To ensure your seat, we recommend booking as soon as possible.

 Come dressed for a normal day of skiing on the Telluride Ski Resort.
 Both goggles and sunglasses are a good idea every day.
 Dress appropriately; we do not have room for backpacks or to store additional clothing once we leave our staging area.
 Additional information on what is appropriate on a particular day will be give during the morning safety briefing.